dalestubblefield/sn-package-upgrade-util/README.md

 ## Configuration

 You will need an admin credential or the sys_id of a Connection & Credential Alias for a service account with the 'admin' role.
-(Yes, this means you can run this against remote instances...)

 ## Troubleshooting